You Don't Know Me (Armand van Helden song): Content

 The strings featured in this song are courtesy of Carrie Lucas's "Dance with You", also used in Phats and Small's "Music for Pushchairs".
 The drums are sampled from Jaydee's "Plastic Dreams".
 The full version of the track features a dialogue from the Dial M for Monkey segment of Cartoon Network's Dexter's Laboratory.
 The episode was "Simion", where the title character (voiced by Maurice LaMarche) provided the spoken intro.

 Critical reception

 NME praised it as “a classic slice of New York house given a glossy edge,” highlighting Harden’s vocal as crucial to its crossover appeal.
-Billboard described the track as “a seductive, string-driven house cut” and singled it out as one of van Helden’s most accessible productions to date.
+Billboard magazine described the track as “a seductive, string-driven house cut” and singled it out as one of van Helden’s most accessible productions to date.

 Legacy

-In 2016, Vice magazine ranked "U Don't Know Me" number eight in their list of "The Ten Best Samples in the History of House Music".
+In 2014, English DJ and music producer Duke Dumont ranked "U Don't Know Me" number 10 in his list of "The 10 Best UK Number One Singles", saying, "I remember seeing this on Top Of The Pops, and, alongside songs like Daft Punk's 'Da Funk', it stuck out from the dross of the manufactured acts that were in abundance.
+Duane Harden's vocal over the instrumental is the element that makes this song."
+In 2016, Vice magazine ranked the song number eight in their list of "The Ten Best Samples in the History of House Music".
+In 2025, Billboard ranked it number 13 in their list of "The 50 Best House Songs of All Time".